Configure root and issuing CA for Microsoft Cloud PKI

 Role based access control

-The account you use to sign into the Microsoft Intune admin center must have permission to create CAs.
-The roles with built-in permissions include Microsoft Entra Global administrator and Intune service administrator account.
+The account you use to sign into the Microsoft Intune admin center must have permission to create a certification authority (CA).
+The Microsoft Entra Intune Administrator (also known as Intune service administrator) role has the built-in permissions to create CAs.
 Alternatively, you can assign Cloud PKI CA permissions to an admin user.
+For more information, see Role-based access control (RBAC) with Microsoft Intune.

 Step 1: Create root CA in admin center